yoshida-lab/XenonPy/docs/source/installation.rst

 We have no plan to support Python 2.x.
 One of the main reasons is that the ``pymatgen`` library will not support Python 2 from 2019.
 See `this link <http://pymatgen.org/#py3k-only-with-effect-from-2019-1-1>`_ for details.
+We are also planing to drop python 3.5 support at feature because we noticed that from version 0.24.0, `pandas <https://pandas.pydata.org/>`_ has no support on python 3.5.

 Also, note that XenonPy uses PyTorch_ to accelerate the neural network model training.
 If you install XenonPy with PyTorch in windows os, additional tools will be needed.